Nguthis/SMART/README.md

 I got to learn about deployng my website on Vercel.
 I chose vercel because it was easy to use it and it was user friendly.
 Ofcourse there were other websites like Netlify etc but this website stood out  the most.
 Some of the challenges occured were:

     1. Directory arrangement where I had to arrange my files well so that the main page could be seen.
     2. Still was learning of git commands to push my changes and doing it with ease.

+Heres and image snip of the website url;

 ![image of the url](./attachment-images/vercel.png "Portfolio website")